gbaptista/fnx/README.md

 You might not be happy with the performance of the `fnx` command compared to  `fennel`.

-Alternatively, to continue keep using the `fennel` command, you can do the same configuration used for [embedding](#embedding):
+Alternatively, to keep using the `fennel` command, you can do the same configuration used for [embedding](#embedding):

-Export the enviroment variables:
+Export the environment variables:
 ```sh
 eval "$(fnx env)"
 ```